 It has been hoped that international sanctions might widen splits in Iran's leadership and cause its leaders to reconsider major foreign policy decisions, particularly the nuclear program.
-There are growing indications of splits in the Iranian leadership -- particularly between President Ahmadinejad and the Supreme Leader -- to the point at which there has been open discussion in Iran's parliament in June and July 2011 of impeaching Ahmadinejad.
-However, this split does not appear to be driven primarily by differences over how to react to international sanctions, but rather to differences over whether Iran's Shiite clerics will continue to control the regime in the years ahead.
+There are growing indications of splits in the Iranian leadership-particularly between President Ahmadinejad and the Supreme Leader-to the point at which there has been open discussion in Iran's parliament since June 2011 of impeaching Ahmadinejad.
+However, this split does not appear to be driven primarily by differences over economic policy or how to react to international sanctions.

-At the broader level, in February 2011, the opposition Green movement began returning to the streets with significant protests.
-However, the protests have not been sustained since and there is no evidence that international sanctions are affecting the strength of the domestic opposition either positively or negatively.
-The opposition is driven by long-standing political grievances and has not, to date, been joined by labor groups or other protesters articulating purely economic demands.
+At the broader level, in early 2011, the opposition Green movement returned to the streets in a few significant protests.
+However, the protests were not been sustained since and there is no evidence that international sanctions are affecting the strength of the domestic opposition either positively or negatively.
+The opposition is driven by long-standing political grievances and has not, to date, been joined by labor groups or other protesters articulating purely economic or foreign policy demands.
 Some argue that difficult economic conditions are contributing to the political quiescence of Iranian labor because the working class fears loss of pay from participation in demonstrations or from regime retaliation.